nichoth/eventual-gram-ssb/README.md

 ## 10-20-2020
 Tags index doesn't work with the app-name `ssb-ev-DEV`, but it does with `ssb-ev`.
 I think there is no content in the dev env.
 I'm not sure though why they would be different

+How are records append to the log when replicating?
+If we wanted to replicate by say fetching log entries via http request, how would that work?